 Cuisinart 360° Griddle Cooking Center

 Cuisinart takes the Flat Top Grill in a new direction.
 Similar to the high-end Evo (see below), the 360 Griddle Cooking Center is round and can be approached from any direction.
 It makes cooking on it very convenient.
 You can actually walk around the grill while you cook, or several people can cook at the same time.
 The 22-inch diameter rolled steel cooking surface has 380 square inches of cooking surface heated by two 15,000 BTU stainless steel burners.
 This model has no raised walls to keep food on it, but a tray runs around the edge, so nothing falls on the ground.
+If this seems to small, consider the Cuisinart 360 XL for around $400.

 Camp Chef 475-LC Flat Top Grill